moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 | `ObjectProperty`      | `FObjectReferenceDisc` |

 In addition, `StructProperty` is used as type.
-But maps have the problem that no information about which struct type is used is being serialized to the save game.
+Maps have the limitation that the concrete struct type is not serialized in the save file.
-It is only possible to workaround this by manually creating a list of struct types using the parent class name and property name.
+A practical workaround is to maintain a manual mapping by parent class name and property name.
 So far, the following types have been observed:

 | Parent Class                                                                               | Name                         | Key | Value | Struct Type                               | Notes             |